alexandra-zaharia/c-playground/anonymous_union/README.md

   * Needed an example involving `union` that was both visual and easy to grasp.
   * This example involves the notion of _segment projection_.
 A segment is defined by its two endpoints and can be projected on either the horizontal (X) axis or the vertical (Y) axis.
 The projection of a segment is:
     * A point if a vertical segment is projected on the horizontal axis;
-    * A point if a horizontal segment is projected on the vertical axis, e.g. the blue segment defined by endpoints (1, 2) and (2, 2) in the figure;
+    * A point if a horizontal segment is projected on the vertical axis, e.g. the blue segment defined by endpoints (1, 2) and (2, 2) in the figure below;
     * A segment in any other case.

 ![The projections on the X and Y axes are a segment and a point, respectively.](https://github.com/alexandra-zaharia/c-playground/blob/master/anonymous_union/blue_segment.png)